leonardosimoura/ElasticsearchQuery/README.md

-# ElasticSearchQuery
+# ElasticsearchQuery
-Its a simple IQueryable implementation for ElasticSearch built with Netstandard 2.0.
+Its a simple IQueryable implementation for Elasticsearch built with Netstandard 2.0.

 ## Usage
  ```csharp